 Bobbie Burns, Valemont and Revelstoke.
 Along with three to

-seven day trips, CHM offers the ultimate in heli-ski adventures,
+seven day excursions, CHM offers the ultimate in heli-ski adventures,

-private weeks that give you and your group exclusive use of
+private trips that give you and your group exclusive use of

 a helicopter and two guides.
 If you’re seeking an adventure

-at altitude, heli-skiing is sure to take you to new heights.
+at high altitude, heli-skiing is sure to take you to new heights.